AsgerSommer/asgersommer.github.io/about.md

 Hi :wave:, I'm Asger Sommer.

-I live in Denmark and attend [Technical University of Denmark](http://www.dtu.dk/), studying Physics & Nanotechnology.[^1]
+I live in Denmark and attend the [Technical University of Denmark](http://www.dtu.dk/), studying Physics & Nanotechnology.[^1]

 Though I will certainly be blogging about topics related to science, physics and